Hawkeye #1 | Writer: Matt Fraction | Art: David Aja | Colors: Matt Hollingsworth |

 Publisher: Marvel Comics | Price: $2.99

-If you are looking for the Hawkeye that wowed fans in the Avengers movie, you’re not going to find him here.
+If you are looking for the Hawkeye that wowed fans in the Avengers movie, you won’t find him here.

-These are the types of injustices that are too small for someone like the Hulk to deal with but just right for Mr. Barton.
+These injustices are too small for someone like the Hulk to deal with but just right for Mr. Barton.

 As the kids say these days, this issue has tons of street credit.

-A side note; anyone know why one of the variants has Spider-Man surrounded by the many incarnations of Doctor Octopus?
-It’s a cool cover and the one I purchased, but I can’t seem to discover the reason for it’s creation.
+A side note: Does anyone know why one of the variants has Spider-Man surrounded by the many incarnations of Doctor Octopus?
+It’s a cool cover, and I purchased it, but I can’t seem to discover the reason for its creation.
 Please let me know in the comment section below.
 Thanks!

 Grade: A-